This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 The worst part is the fact that we were going 55+ mph on a major highway that is filled with 4 lanes of fast-moving vehicles.

 And this guy passed us!
 He was going so fast that it was difficult to catch up to him to snap these photos before he exited the highway.

 But wait there’s more.
 You won’t believe what else I saw on this motorcycle…

 As we got closer to the motorcycle, I noticed there was a second dog.

 My picture was a few seconds shy of capturing it, but the dog was perched on top of the gas tank — between the windshield and the driver.

 I couldn’t tell if he was tethered to the bike.
 It looked like the dog was just standing there freely.
 His fur was blowing in the wind.

 The dog in the back clearly had the freedom to roam around on top of the piece of luggage he was standing on.
 In fact, he was constantly moving and looking in every direction.
 I couldn’t believe his little body didn’t get blown away!
 But he seemed very sure on his feet.
 It was clear he had done this before.

 I noticed a very long and loose leash tethering the dog riding in the back to the right side of the motorcycle.
 (It seemed like it would be more useful when keeping the dog tied to the motorcycle while parked, rather than while riding.)
 If the dog slipped off that piece of luggage, the dog would be dragged behind the bike.
 The leash was that long and that loose.

-In this case, both are small dogs, so they’re lightweight and easy to transport.
+In this case, both are small dogs, so they’re lightweight and easy to ride with on a motorcycle.
 But the wind resistance alone against their little bodies would be enough to scare me.
 Not to mention a sudden turn or swerve.
 What if one of those dogs lost its footing?